jlgriff/express-endpoint-testing/README.md

 # Introduction

-This project is a proof-of-concept for creating API endpoint tests that:
+There's typically a fundamental tradeoff when deciding how to build integration/endpoint tests:

-1. Are deterministic
+1. If the tests simply mock the database interactions, they will have the benefit of always being deterministic, but at the cost of validating those database interactions.
-2. Don't require any setup external to the code
+2. If the tests interact with a real database, they will have the benefit of validating those database interactions, but will require significant system setup to connect the app to a running database.

-3. Test real database interactions instead of mocks
+This project—however—implements a middle-ground in its `resolvers.test.ts` file: The tests validate __real database interactions__, but require essentially __no prior system setup__.

-To do this, I'm using [npm testcontainers](https://www.npmjs.com/package/testcontainers) to programatically spin up an shut down a MongoDB container just for the duration of the `npm test` script.
+To do this, I'm using [npm testcontainers](https://www.npmjs.com/package/testcontainers) to programatically spin up an shut down database containers only for the duration of the `npm test` script.
+Using these real database clients means that the application code can be tested without relying on a single mock.

-The service does require Docker to be running to spin up the dynamic test containers, but requires no system setup besides that.
+Because of how self-contained these tests are, the only setup required to run `npm test` is a running Docker daemon.

 # Installation

 1. Run `npm install` to install the dependencies.
 2. Run `npm run copy-env:local` to create a `.env` from `.env-local` if `.env` doesn't already exist.
 3. Start [MongoDB](https://www.mongodb.com/docs/manual/administration/install-community/) on the default port (already set in `.env`).
-    * On Unix, this can be run via `sudo brew services start mongodb-community@6.0`.
+   - On Unix, this can be run via `sudo brew services start mongodb-community@6.0`.
-3. Run `npm start` to start the application.
+4. Run `npm start` to start the application.

 # Development Mode